What is myelodysplastic syndrome?

 - White blood cells (WBCs) – five different kinds of cells that fight infections

-- Platelets – special cell fragments that play a vital role in blood clotting
+- Platelets – special cell fragments that play a vital role in preventing bleeding

 In some cases of MDS, chromosomes of the cloned cells may acquire one or more characteristic changes.
 Pieces of the genetic material may be deleted, duplicated, and/or translocated (transferred).
+Many DNA mutations have also been discovered in cases of MDS.
 These changes can alter the cells' behavior and the affected person's prognosis.

 MDS is a group of disorders that can vary greatly.
-Some cases of MDS "smolder" for many years.
+Some cases of MDS "smolder" for many years (so-called low-grade MDS).
 They may cause few symptoms and may go undiagnosed until significant cell shortages develop and/or until the disease begins to progress quickly.
-Other cases of MDS are more aggressive and advance rapidly.
-Because of the wide range of types of MDS that exist, there are a few different ways that doctors and other professionals classify them in order to better understand, diagnose, manage, and treat the disorders.
+Other cases of MDS are more aggressive and advance rapidly (so-called high-grade MDS).
+Because of the wide range of types of MDS that exist, there are a few different ways that healthcare practitioners and other professionals classify them in order to better understand, diagnose, manage, and treat the disorders.